 A similar example is the transformation of plastic pouches into tote bags.
 In Indonesia, it is common to buy laundry detergent, dish soap, and other such products packaged inside plastic pouches.
 Some people have turned upcycling into a business opportunity by selling bags that they have crafted out of these plastic pouches.
 The plastic pouches are cleaned, cut, and sewn together into shopping bags or coin purses.

 Just as with the scraps of cloth, these plastic pouches are more valuable as bags than they would be when recycled into a lower-grade plastic.
-And they are certainly more valuable than if they ended up in a landfill, which is the alternative option in Indonesia and many other countries.
+And they are certainly more valuable than if they ended up in a landfill, which is the alternative option in Indonesia and many other developing countries.
 Thus, upcycling is a particularly useful citizen-driven solution in places where the alternative is a non-existent or unreliable recycling system or landfill.

 Recycling converts a material into something of roughly the same value as it originally was.